Acxiom/metalus/pipeline-drivers-examples/docs/pipeline-execution-plan-example.md

 ## Final Pipeline
-Now that the data has been loaded and processed into different forms, a final pipeline will be responsible for writing the data to a data store.
+Now that the data has been loaded and processed into different forms, a final pipeline will be responsible for writing the data to a Mongo data store.
 This pipeline is only here to show a multi-parent dependency relationship.
 It would probably be more optimal to have each of the other pipelines write as a last step.

 A new library (mongo connector) and a new step will be required.